theresalca/Module-2-draft/docs/week3.md

     + Click on your chart and move it to a convenient spot in your worksheet.
 You will want to customize the chart further once you begin collecting data.

-5. Now add a line to calculate the average value for the critical angle, $$\theta_c$$ and standard error.
+5. Now add a row to calculate the average value for the critical angle, $$\theta_c$$ and standard error.
 This will be analogous to what you did last week just with more data, go ahead and look back to last week's worksheet to set-up the calculations.

-6. Add another line to use the same calculations you did last week to calculate the coefficient of static friction, $$\mu_s$$, for your new data set.
+6. Add another row to use the same calculations you did last week to calculate the coefficient of static friction, $$\mu_s$$, for your new data set.

 7. Finally duplicate the sheet
 *** add instructions